Demonstrating sustainable practices collegewide

 Waste diversion is major component of our curriculum and our operations.
 We partner with a local organization called KIDmob that reclaims and distributes project materials into classrooms, as well as with Recology to employ its three-bin system that promotes, educates, and enables the CCA community to recycle and compost waste.

 In addition to our transportation efforts, our janitorial service, GMG Janitorial, uses only green cleaning products and cleaning methods.
 Green cleaning allows us to provide a healthier work and learning space by decreasing indoor pollutants and improving air quality.

 Partnering with our landscaper and members of the CCA community, we also monitor and manage water and soil resource use.
 We comply with municipal stormwater requirements and maintain stormwater management systems and have implemented rainwater catchments, bioswales, raised beds, sidewalk greening, xeriscaped gardens, and irrigation controls to manage water resources.

 Supporting ecology-minded activity

 CCA is a public transit-oriented college that encourages and accommodates the use of alternative transportation through campus design and operational support.
-We have limited stationary sources of emissions on both campuses, and we don’t own or operate a fleet of vehicles, giving us an insignificant mobile emissions footprint.
+We have limited stationary sources of emissions, and we don’t own or operate a fleet of vehicles, giving us an insignificant mobile emissions footprint.
 Here are other ways we support these eco-conscious efforts on a daily basis.

 Minimize traffic impact

-- Encourage faculty, students, and staff to use public transportation for their commuting needs, including travel to and between both campuses
+- Encourage faculty, students, and staff to use public transportation for their commuting needs

 - Don’t permit first-year residential students to bring vehicles to campus